About My Art…

 When I am creating, and then reflecting on my work, I like to think about ideas of exposure and sanctuary, a sense of place, fleeting memories and illusion.
 I like to find space when I travel, away from people, and I look for special corners of the UK and the world to explore and remember.
 Although I take many photographs of the places I visit, I never work directly from a photograph, preferring instead to consider the residual memory of a place, the sense of space, atmosphere, light, texture and shape that lingers after one has left.
 I am looking at ways to almost patch together a recollection of a place, not merely to recreate a perfect representation, more a feeling or a fleeting recall.

 I am very interested in the idea of recalling ‘authenticity’ through memory in a digital age, where we edit, select and construct an ‘ideal’ image through social media.
 The idea that this might create a ‘false’ or ‘constructed’ memory, rather than the experiential sensation of actually being ‘there’.
 Can this visual exploration lead to any connections with recall, dementia and temporary memory loss?

 I work mostly with oils and thinly applied watercolours over textured grounds, such as plaster and gesso, using a combination of thin washes, fine line and expressive paint application methods.
 I explore working with varying scale pieces - some tiny canvases only 15cm square to a large scale 4-foot abstract canvas.

-Now I'm back in my studio, painting, drawing and beavering away at some bespoke designs for individual clients (which I love doing!).
-You can see my paintings on permanent display (and for sale) in the Hope Gallery, Red Brick Mill in Batley, West Yorkshire, and on my new page on the website.
+You can see my paintings on permanent display (and for sale) in the Hope Gallery, Red Brick Mill in Batley, West Yorkshire, and the Fenwick Gallery, Warkworth, Northumberland.